ToMe25/PutenAuswertung/README.md

  * Tier: The entity that this line is about.
  * Datum: The date for which this line is.
  * Bereichswechsel: The number of times the specified turkey changed the zone it was in on the specified day.
- * One "Aufenthalt in Zone X" column per zone: The time the specified turkey spent in the specified zone that day.
+ * One "Zeit in Zone X" column per zone: The time the specified turkey spent in the specified zone that day.

 The file containing the individual stays(`PutenAuswertungAufenthalte.csv`) has the following columns:
  * Tier: The entity that stayed in the specified zone for the specified time.